KingWizard1/DJ.SimHub.AudioStats/README.md

 # DJ's Audio Stats Plugin for SimHub
- A SimHub plugin that provides information about your default audio playback device.
+ A SimHub plugin that provides information about your default audio playback, recording and communications devices on your system.
+The plugin exposes the name and volume properties of each device, and automatically detects when a default device changes.

 The plugin is based off the SimHub Plugin SDK that comes bundled with the SimHub application software.
 The plugin was built using Visual Studio 2019 and uses [XenoLighting's .NET AudioSwitcher library](https://github.com/xenolightning/AudioSwitcher) which is referenced in the project.